 Where to buy

 Most items mentioned above are available at green living stores and sites around the city.
-Plastic-free HK, Live Zero, Edgar and No!W to name just a few, stock a variety of sustainable food storage options at comparable costs to shipping directly from the manufacturer.
+Plastic-free HK, Live Zero and Edgar, to name just a few, stock a variety of sustainable food storage options at comparable costs to shipping directly from the manufacturer.
 You could save on costs by combining purchases with friends or asking visitors to carry them to Hong Kong for you.
 After all, going green also involves reducing shipping where you can!